viniciuskloppel/kite/README.md

 - `maximumClientSideRetries`: `number` (optional) - Maximum number of times to retry sending the transaction (default: 0)
 - `abortSignal`: `AbortSignal | null` (optional) - Signal to abort the transaction (default: null)

-## makeTokenMint - Create a new token with metadata
+## createTokenMint - Create a new token with metadata

 Creates a new SPL token with specified parameters.